 Why Does my Cold Room have Condensation?

-What is the Problem with Cold Rooms?
+What are the Problem with Cold Rooms?

 Mould Growth